10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 9. Centered eyebrow + h1 + subhead + button stack

-10. `Get Started` as the CTA copy
+10. "Get Started" as the CTA copy

 Fix.
-Use a verb that describes what actually happens.
-Install via npm, Scan my codebase, Buy the bundle for €475, Read the docs.
-The CTA should answer the question "what does clicking this do?" — not "are we ready to onboard?"
+Use a verb that names the action: Install via npm, Scan my codebase, Buy the bundle for 475 euros, Read the docs.
+The CTA should answer "what does clicking this do?", not "are we ready to onboard?"
+We catalog 40+ of these in the banned phrases reference.

 How to fix all ten at once